Blog > Articles >

 By involving consumers in the product development process, you can make sure that your products are designed to meet — and ideally exceed — their needs.

-Product market research can be done at several points in the product development process.
+You can use this kind of research at different stages of the process.
 You’ll ask potential customers in your target market questions about existing products (yours or competitors’), prototypes, or just your own early-stage product ideas.

 You can dive into the customer experience, specific product features or simply find out if the product quality matches the value proposition you’re putting out there.